thebuilder/react-intersection-observer/README.md

 Key differences from `useInView`:
 - **No re-renders** - This hook doesn't update any state, making it ideal for performance-critical scenarios
-- **Direct element access** - Your callback receives the actual DOM element and the IntersectionObserverEntry
+- **Direct element access** - Your callback receives the actual IntersectionObserverEntry with the `target` element
 - **Optional cleanup** - Return a function from your callback to run when the element leaves the viewport
 - **Similar options** - Accepts all the same [options](#options) as `useInView` except `onChange` and `initialInView`